p3732/arrival_film_analysis/src/chapter2 emotions.md

 Accordingly all perception of further scenes with Hannah are equally perceived as flashbacks, making Louise appear to be in mourning rather than having inexplicable visions.

 ## The Appeal of the Unknown {#twothree}
-In reality Louise simply is a calm person, that leads a rather mundane, uneventful life.
+In reality Louise simply is a calm and timid person, that leads a mundane, fearful life.
 Actress Amy Adams describes her character as having "a profound loneliness" [@interview-amy-denis, at 12:20].
 And indeed she is lonely, as she, with a bit of sadness in her voice, reveals to Ian that she never had any real romantic relationships, despite her communication skills.

-During the evacuation of the campus Louise stays undisturbed, while others are shaken up enough to crash their cars.
-Even on the day after the arrival of the spaceships, as if nothing changed, she returns to an otherwise empty university.
-What is perceived as grief could just be signs of loneliness, as indicate by a scene of Louise sleeping with a body pillow.
+What is perceived as grief, could just be signs of loneliness, as indicate by a scene of Louise sleeping with a body pillow.

-Louise's calm character is displayed at the very beginning, when she walks by a big crowd of people gathering around a TV, determined to get to her teaching class.
+Louise's fearful character is displayed at the very beginning, when she walks by a big crowd of people gathering around a TV, too modest to see what is going on.
+During the evacuation of the campus Louise is so unsettled, she gets startled by a car crash.

-But despite soothing her mother on the phone, saying she should stay composed like her, Louise is visibly interested in the alien landings.
+She soothes her mother on the phone, saying she should stay composed like her.
+But actually Louise is not all that calm and is atypically interested in the alien landings.
-She spends the day watching the news, even falls asleep to them.
+So much so, that she spends the rest of the day watching the news, even falls asleep to them.

+On the next day, stuck in her routine, Louise returns to an otherwise empty university.
+There she is visited by a colonel, who is searching to recruit a linguist for the army, to aid in communicating with the aliens.
-When Colonel Weber considers recruiting Louise as a linguist for the army, she succeeds in convincing Weber to pick her over another candidate.
+With her interest spiked, Louise tries and success in convincing him to pick her over another candidate.

 Thus the viewer gets to follow Louise on her journey to meet the unknown.
 Arriving at the military base, where the camera closely follows Louise through the hallways, she gets prepared for meeting the aliens.